 - Injunction.
-The United States Attorney General may bring an action to enjoin a felony violation of the Wiretap Act.189 - Suppression of Evidence.
-Before any "trial, hearing, or proceeding in or before any court, department, officer, agency, regulatory body, or other authority of the United States, a State, or a political subdivision thereof," an "aggrieved person"190 may move to suppress the contents of an interception or evidence derived from those contents.191 - Civil Action Generally.
+The United States Attorney General may bring an action to enjoin a felony violation of the Wiretap Act.
+190 - Suppression of Evidence.
+Before any "trial, hearing, or proceeding in or before any court, department, officer, agency, regulatory body, or other authority of the United States, a State, or a political subdivision thereof," an "aggrieved person"191 may move to suppress the contents of an interception or evidence derived from those contents.192 - Civil Action Generally.
 In general, a person whose communication is intercepted, disclosed, or intentionally used in violation of the Wiretap Act, by a person other than the United States, may bring a civil action seeking preliminary or declaratory relief, damages, fees, and costs. - Civil Action Against United States.
-Any person who is aggrieved by a willful violation of the Wiretap Act by the United States may bring a civil action against the United States for money damages.192 - Administrative Discipline.
-An officer of the United States who willfully or intentionally violates the chapter may be subject to administrative discipline.
-193 - Criminal Penalty.
-A person who violates the general prohibitions in the Wiretap Act may be punished by a fine, imprisoned for not more than five years, or both.194
+Any person who is aggrieved by a willful violation of the Wiretap Act by the United States may bring a civil action against the United States for money damages.193